praveenkumar-4E2/Spring-Boot-Tutorial-for-Beginners/README.md

 By using random values, you can dynamically assign properties that change each time the application is run, which is especially useful in test environments or when you need unique configurations.

-# Configuring System Environment Properties

-### Configuring System Environment Properties in Spring Boot
+## Configuring System Environment Properties in Spring Boot

 Spring Boot allows you to configure your application using system environment variables.
 These properties can be defined at runtime, and Spring Boot automatically loads them into the application’s environment, making them accessible within the application.